Common name: Vervain, Simpler's Joy, European vervain, Herb of Grace, Tharo-phijub (Manipuri)

-Vervain is a herbaceous perennial thought to originate in Southern Europe
+Vervain is a herbaceous perennial

-Bears tiny,
+bears tiny,

 lilac, 2 lipped flowers with a larger, 5 lobed bottom lip, borne on slender